Dumbbell Squat Snatch

 Follow these step-by-step instructions to perform Dumbbell Squat Snatch with proper form and technique.

-Stand with your feet shoulder-width apart, holding a dumbbell in one hand on the floor between your feet.
+Stand with your feet shoulder-width apart, with a dumbbell on the floor between your feet.

 Secondary Muscles